luke-jj/movie-review-api/README.md

 # Movie Rental Service API
-The Video Rental Software implementing this api runs locally in a video store.
+The Video Rental Client Software implementing this api are expected to be run locally in a video store outlet.
+Users are expected to be clerks.

 ## Installation